Contextures: The Mechanism of Representation Learning

 Key result 4: A good context should have a moderate association between X and A.

 The association between X and A controls the shape of the spectrum, that is the decay rate of the singular values of TP+.
 As illustrated in the figure below, when the association is weak, the spectrum decays fast.
 When the association is strong, the spectrum decays slowly.
-The optimal case is when the spectrum decays at a moderate rate, which is the case when the association is moderate.
-In the paper, I propose a metric to quantitatively measure the usefulness of a context, and the metric only depends on the singular values.
+In the two extreme cases mentioned above, when A is independent of X, only the first singular value is 1 and all others are 0; when A = X, all singular values are 1.

 Key result 5: Mixing multiple contexts can lead to better contexts.